How do you modernise a brick home?

 In Option B, the home is still extended to the west – but this time it’s to create a wrap-around deck.
 An open plan living / kitchen / dining is arranged by reconfiguring these existing spaces.
 The home is extended to the north to accommodate larger bedrooms and a family room.

 In Option C, the home is extended to the north again to provide a master suite / retreat space.
 The existing master bedroom is converted to a family / bed 4 space.
 The existing living / kitchen / dining space is reconfigured to make better use of the space, and a roof (to the west) covers the lower floor garage extension.

 This shows the garage extension which is applicable for all options.
 The existing lower floor is not legal height for living spaces, and rather than excavating and underpinning existing footings, the proposal was to keep it as garaging, and add a new rumpus and garage space to the west.
 Using the slope, this rumpus space can be set lower if needed to get the additional ceiling height required.

-“The most valuable thing we gained from the UA Reno Rescue were ideas around maximising outcome and minimising budget / spend.
+“The most valuable thing we gained from Amelia were ideas around maximising outcome and minimising budget / spend.
 Amelia, your ideas and knowledge of building cost effectively have been invaluable to us.”

 Due to my commitment to educating homeowners to get it right in their own projects, I no longer provide 1:1 design services.
 Instead, you can access my expert guidance and support inside my flagship program, HOME Method.
 Learn what’s included here.